ssfsx17/sky-islands/readable.md

     you alive and revive you.
 This process takes a whole day, and can be interrupted by additional damage to your body, e.g. enemy soldiers stabbing corpses to make sure they stay down.
+  - **Temporal Anomaly** - You are actually from a different position in Space-Time, or even a different dimension.
+At the beginning of the Status Phase, you remove one status condition of your choice.
+    Unfortunately, if you only have beneficial status conditions, you must still remove one.
   - **Undead** - Any effect that would drain your Health and give it to someone else is reversed, so that instead, you drain that other person’s Health.
 Any effect done by someone other than you that